tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 May be short or may vary with number of signers.
-* **Aggregated Signature**: A _short_ signature generated over messages with possibly different content where, given the messages and signature, a verifier should be able to determine that each party signed the designated messages.
+* **Aggregated Signature**: A _short_ signature generated over messages with possibly different content where, given the messages and signature, a verifier should be able to determine that all the parties signed the designated messages.
 * **Threshold Signature**: A _short_ signature generated from multiple signers where, given a message and the signature, a verifier is able to determine that a large enough share of the parties signed the message.
 The identities of the